aarpon/pysspm/README.md

 ## Usage

-End-user documentation will follow soon.
+The end-user documentation can be found in [pysspm/docs/index.html](pysspm/docs/index.md).